 Coronavirus - Covid19 upate: The Chelmer & Blackwater Navigation remains open and Essex Waterways has not imposed any additional restrictions beyond those put in place by Government.
 Canoeists are reminded that any activity must be fully in accordance with the Government’s restrictions including social distancing.
 Canoe licences are obtainable on line, either annually or for single day use, or by telephone from Sarah Phillips, Administrative Assistant (01245 226245).

 Canoeists and Paddleboarders are welcome on the Chelmer & Blackwater Navigation, which is popular with clubs, youth groups and individuals.
-Although the Upper Chelmer is mentioned in the British Canoe Union’s guide, this does not include the Chelmer & Blackwater Navigation, for which a separate licence must be obtained.
+Although the Upper Chelmer is mentioned in British Canoeing's guide, this does not include the Chelmer & Blackwater Navigation, for which a separate licence must be obtained.
 There is usually no objection to canoeists or paddleboarders using the backwaters, except at Hoe Mill and Rickett’s locks, which are particularly sensitive fishing areas.
 In all areas mutual respect between different river users should apply.
-People must not pass through locks and should treat weirs and weir stream currents with care, and together with all boaters should be aware of the increased risks during periods of high water levels.
+Canoeists and paddleboarders must not pass through locks and should treat weirs and weir stream currents with care, and together with all boaters should be aware of the increased risks during periods of high water levels.

-There is canoe and kayak storage available for an annual charge of £71.40.
+There is canoe, kayak and dinghy storage available for an annual charge of £80.00.

 See Visitor Information for details of local car parking.